BenjV/autosub-bootstrapbill/README.txt

      |         \--- Plex Media Server
      |
      \--- Features
-          +--- Mobile template, automatically detected.
+          +--- Skip filter for English and Dutch subtitles +--- Configure auto-refresh rate on home page (0 is no refresh) +--- Choose the default codepage for subtitles (default is windows-1252) +--- Choose to skip hidden directories from being searchedz +--- Choose to launch browser after startup +--- Mobile template, automatically detected.
           +--- Multiple folder support, separate folders with a comma.
 Example: D:\Series1,D:\Series2 +--- Select which languages you want to allow per website.
           |    \--- If you set this to 'None', then the site will be disabled.
           +--- Remove English subtitle when the Dutch subtitle has been downloaded.
-          +--- Configure a custom post-process script.
+          +--- Calls a custom post-process script.
           \--- Home tables.
                +--- Both
                |    +--- Select 10, 25, 50, 100, All items to display.
 Options are stored using localStorage.